 We offer tax-qualified retirement plans in the U.S. designed and intended to attract and retain employees.
 Our tax-qualified defined benefit plan, comprised of a cash balance component and a traditional defined benefit component (KRIP), and our tax-qualified 401(k) defined contribution plan (SIP), cover all U.S. employees.
 Benefit accruals in the traditional defined benefit component of KRIP and employer contributions to SIP were frozen as of January 1, 2015.
-Effective January 1, 2022, the cash balance accrual was increased from 9% to 12% along with a one-time service credit contribution, effective May 31, 2022, in recognition of the hard work and dedication demonstrated by our employees as we continue to move towards profitability.
+Effective January 1, 2022, the cash balance accrual was increased from 9% to 12%.
+A one-time service credit contribution, effective June 30, 2023, was provided to all participants in recognition of the hard work and dedication demonstrated by our employees as we continue to move towards profitability.

-The details of KRIP are described following the "Pension Benefits Table" beginning on page 30.
+The details of KRIP are described following the "Pension Benefits Table" included below.